webpack/webpack.js.org/content/guides/production-build.md

     };
 }
 ```

 And then merge this base config with an environment specific configuration file using 'webpack-merge'.
-Let us look at an example where we merge our prod file, mentioned above, with this base config file using 'webpack-merge':
+Let's look at an example where we merge our prod file, mentioned above, with this base config file using 'webpack-merge':

 ** prod.js (updated) **

 ```js
 const webpackMerge = require('webpack-merge');